-For international travel, don't forget to take a travel power adapter.
+For international travel, you may need to take a travel power adapter.
 European electrical outlets provide 220 volt 50 cycle electrical power.
 You will need a Plug Adapter to connect an American two-pronged plug into a European socket.
 WARNING: You may also need a Power Converter or transformer to convert the European 220 volts power supply to 110 volts required by most American appliances.
 An appliance can be ruined or cause a fire hazard if it is plugged into a power source that it cannot handle.
 Clocks that rely on the frequency of the alternating current cycles can gain or lose time when plugged into foreign power sources.
 Some devices, such as hair dryers, have voltage regulators that need to be switched to select the proper voltage.
 Always verify the voltage setting before plugging in the device.

 Traveling with kids

 Children get bored easily and have very little patience for travel.
 Planning a vacation to a holiday destination that is suitable for your children is easy.
 There are thousands of great holiday destinations suitable for children, from things like Walt Disney World, to camping, to beach holidays.
 The real difficulty is the journey.
 Make sure your children are wearing loose fitting comfortable clothes, have plenty of snacks and drinks, and lots of things to keep them entertained.
 Traditional car journey games such as I-spy are still surprisingly great and have longevity, whereas modern technology allows the whole family to watch movies online.
-18 year old children can play poker or deal or no deal from just about anywhere, and that will entertain them for hours.

 Watch your Cash!